-- 400.138 Some of the requirements and application material set out in this Part reflect the extent of public interest in certain entities which are defined to be Public Interest Entities. - AUST R400.138.1 Firms shall determine whether to treat additional entities, or certain categories of entities, as Public Interest Entities because they have a large number and wide range of stakeholders.
-Factors to be considered include: - The nature of the business, such as the holding of assets in a fiduciary capacity for a large number of stakeholders.
-Examples might include financial institutions, such as banks and insurance companies, and pension funds. - Size. - Number of employees. - AUST 400.138.1 A1The following entities in Australia will generally satisfy the conditions in paragraph AUST R400.138.1 as having a large number and wide range of stakeholders and thus are likely to be classified as Public Interest Entities.
-In each instance Firms shall consider the nature of the business, its size and the number of its employees: - Authorised deposit-taking institutions (ADIs) and authorised non-operating holding companies (NOHCs) regulated by the Australian Prudential Regulatory Authority (APRA) under the Banking Act 1959; - Authorised insurers and authorised NOHCs regulated by APRA under Section 122 of the Insurance Act 1973; - Life insurance companies and registered NOHCs regulated by APRA under the Life Insurance Act 1995; - Private health insurers regulated by APRA under the Private Health Insurance (Prudential Supervision) Act 2015; - Disclosing entities as defined in Section 111AC of the Corporations Act 2001; - Registrable superannuation entity (RSE) licensees, and RSEs under their trusteeship that have five or more members, regulated by APRA under the Superannuation Industry (Supervision) Act 1993; and - Other issuers of debt and equity instruments to the public.
+- Some of the requirements and application material set out in this Part are applicable only to the audit of Financial Statements of reflect the extent of public interest in certain entities which are defined to be Public Interest Entities, reflecting significant public interest in the financial condition of these entities due to the potential impact of their financial well-being on stakeholders. - AUST R400.143.1 Firms shall determine whether to treat additional entities, or certain categories of entities, as Public Interest Entities because they have a large number and wide range of stakeholders.
+Factors to be considered in evaluating the extent of public interest in the financial condition of an entity include: - The nature of the business or activities, such as taking on financial obligations to the public as part of the entity's primary business the holding of assets in a fiduciary capacity for a large number of stakeholders.
+Examples might include financial institutions, such as banks and insurance companies, and pension funds. - Whether the entity is subject to regulatory supervision designed to provide confidence that the entity will meet its financial obligations. - Size of the entity. - The importance of the entity to the sector in which it operates including how easily replaceable it is in the event of financial failure. - Number and nature of stakeholders including investors, customers, creditors and of employees. - The potential systemic impact on other sectors and the economy as a whole in the event of financial failure of the entity. - AUST 400.13.1 A1 The following entities in Australia will generally satisfy the conditions in paragraph AUST R400.13.1 as having a large number and wide range of stakeholders and thus are likely to be classified as Public Interest Entities.
+In each instance Firms shall consider the nature of the business, its size and the number of its employees: - Authorised deposit-taking institutions (ADIs) and authorised non-operating holding companies (NOHCs) regulated by the Australian Prudential Regulatory Authority (APRA)9 under the Banking Act 1959; - Authorised insurers and authorised NOHCs regulated by APRA10-under Section 122 of the Insurance Act 1973; - Life insurance companies and registered NOHCs regulated by APRA11 under the Life Insurance Act 1995; - Private health insurers regulated by APRA12 under the Private Health Insurance (Prudential Supervision) Act 2015; - Disclosing entities as defined in Section 111AC of the Corporations Act 2001;